Fred P. Cone

-Frederick Preston Cone (September 28, 1871 – July 28, 1948) was an American politician who served as the 27th Governor of Florida.
+Frederick Preston Cone (September 28, 1871 – July 28, 1948) was an American New Deal Democratic politician who served as the 27th Governor of Florida.

 Early life

 Frederick Preston Cone was born in the Benton community of northern Columbia County, Florida to William Henry Cone and Sarah Emily Branch on September 28, 1871.
 His father was a state senator prior to the American Civil War.
 He received his education at the Florida Agricultural College (precursor of the University of Florida) and Jasper Normal College.
 Although he never received a law degree, in 1892 he passed the Florida bar exam and began a successful law practice in Lake City, Florida.
 In 1911 Cone and eight other prominent Lake Citians decided to open a bank.
 With $50,000 in capital, the Columbia County Bank opened in February 1912 and grew with the community.
 Cone retained his leadership role on the board of directors until shortly before his death.
 The bank celebrated its centennial in 2012.